nbeaver/commutator-table/HOWTO.md

     \item[0] \label{self} Any operator commutes with itself.
 See book by *AUTHOR* on page *PAGE*.

-Remember to compile LaTeX twice to make the links work.
+Remember to compile LaTeX twice to make the `hyperref` links work.

 # How do I add a new operator? #